AMEST/Skidbladnir/src/Repository/Skidbladnir.Repository.MongoDB/README.md

 1. Registering the main context
 1. Registration of additional context

-In both cases, we will write the following in the module in ConfigureDependencies:
+In both cases, we will write the following in the module in ConfigureServices:
 Registering the main BaseMongoDbContext and the entity with configuration:

 ```c#